YimingSci/NonNormal-EuroGrid/README.md

 This repository contains code for performing non-normality analysis of the European power grid, along with the associated dataset.
-The data file `EUR_2025.mat` provides a realistic 2025 model of the European power grid, including data on the grid transmission network, generator and load geographical locations (including a high share of renewable sources), and generation mix at the time of the blackout.
+The data file `EUR_2025.mat` provides a  2025 model of the European power grid, including data on the grid transmission network, generator and load geographical locations (with a high share of renewable sources), and generation mix at the time of the blackout.
 For details on the methods and theoretical background, see Ref.
 [1].
 The workflow is built on the open-source MATLAB toolbox MATPOWER [2] for steady-state power flow calculations.
 All codes were tested on MATLAB R2024a.

 ## Iberian Blackout on April 28, 2025